 Many women aren’t sure what to do after suffering a serious injury from transvaginal mesh or a POP surgery—they are hurt, preoccupied with their health, and frustrated.
 Some don’t even realize that their complications could have been caused by negligence and should have been prevented.

 The single best way to find out if you deserve compensation for your medical costs, pain, and other damages is to speak to a transvaginal mesh lawyer.
-At VB Attorneys, we do not charge anything to analyze your situation and let you know if you have a case or not.
+At our firm, we do not charge anything to analyze your situation and let you know if you have a case or not.
 We believe that it is in your best interest to get a free evaluation right up front so you can know if it is worth pursuing a pharmaceutical company, doctor, or hospital in court.

 How do you schedule a free case review?
 We invite you to either fill out our quick electronic contact form or to call our toll free number, 1-877-724-7800.
 Whether you have a case or not, we can give you peace of mind that you did what you should to get justice.
 Find out today.